themystiquemindset/Python-List/01_Basic List Operations/readme.md

 ---
 # Basic List Operations

-## 🔢 Question 1: Create a list of the first 10 natural numbers and print it.
+## 🔢 Example 1: Create a list of the first 10 natural numbers and print it.

 ### Solution:
 ```python